-- Polish production lines are equipped with the most modern machines across Europe ( European Union co-financed in 2010-2018)!
+- Polish production lines are equipped with the most modern machines in Europe (European Union co-financed in 2010-2018).
 Almost the entire technology for the production of joinery has the emblems “Made in Germany”

 REASON 5: “I will lose on the sale of the house with windows opening inwards”

 Another myth.
-Windows which open to the inside are a real benefit and added value that a home buyer receives.
+Windows which open to the inside are a real benefit and an added value that a homebuyer receives.

 Read the table below showing the advantages of windows opening inwards.

-On the example of a typical one-sash window with dimensions 1480 x 1430 mm, see the benefits of opening up to technology and choose the window which opens inwards.
+Using a typical 1480 x 1430 mm single-hung window as an example, see the benefits of opening up to technology and choosing an inward opening window.